Emotions run high in Jacksonville, Fla., during Irma cleanup

 JACKSONVILLE, Fla.
-(NEWS CENTER) -- Residents in Jacksonville, Florida are asking why?
-Why is it taking so long for standing water to recede in their neighborhoods after Tropical Storm Irma left their streets, homes and processions under water.
+(NEWS CENTER) -- Residents in Jacksonville, Florida, are asking why?
+Why is it taking so long for standing water to recede in their neighborhoods after Tropical Storm Irma left their streets, homes and possessions under water.

 On the other side of his front door, Brian Frus goes through his possessions to see what survived the flooding and what didn't.
 Surge water flowed into his San Marco neighborhood more than two days ago.
 Hard not to be frustrated with a storm that had him grabbing his Kayak and getting out of dodge.